onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 Draw an eye and open it like in clockwork orange & hold the head like agent smith did with neo in front of the train saying something is inevitable

-Getting progressivism out my system - try to puke with fingers in throat

 I want you glued to the screen - roleplay with my face splattered on a glass - pleksiglas

 Operate on a dummy head (the ball) to insert the chip, squirt some ketchup on yourself when you crack it open with the power drill